 Lido is a staking protocol.
 Investors can earn by staking assets for daily rewards.
 In exchange, users receive a token representing their staked asset, which they can then go on to invest in other yield or lending protocols that work with Lido.

-A decentralized exchange that works as an automated market maker by utilizing liquidity pools.
+Uniswap is a decentralized exchange that works as an automated market maker by utilizing liquidity pools.
 Users can trade coins and tokens on the platform, as well as lend crypto to receive rewards.

 Like above, SushiSwap is a decentralized exchange that lets users swap, lend and borrow crypto on the Ethereum blockchain